pret/pokered/FEATURES.md

 - New info in the pokedex: The pokedex displays the typing of pokemon you have seen, and typing/base stats of pokemon you have caught

 ![Pokedex Base Stats](/screenshots/pokedex_base_stats_typing.png?raw=true)
+- You can press SELECT to view back sprites of pokemon you have caught in the pokedex when viewing their pokedex data.
 - When doing the Cinnabar Gym quiz, it won't keep explaining the quiz every time you start it up.
 - Coin Case doesn't take up space in your bag.
 Go to the game corner if you need to check how many coins you have.
 - Secret Key, Card Key, and Lift Key are consumed when you no-longer need them.
 Less item clutter.